-- Cover Diners sit at tables during lunch at Center City's Reading Terminal Market. - Intro Pedestrians walk past businesses along East Allegheny Avenue in Philadelphia's Kensington neighborhood. - Page 2 Center City high-rises and skyscrapers sit behind the Schuylkill River. - Page 3 Row houses line East Hilton Street in Kensington, with the taller Gloria Casarez Elementary School building in the background. - Page 4 As part of a city response to the opioid epidemic, nurses with a mobile medical unit provide wound care in Kensington. - Page 6 A couple strolls through the Italian Market in South Philadelphia. - Page 7 Visitors dine, order, and walk the halls of Reading Terminal Market, one of the country's oldest public markets. - Page 8 Doctors and nurses participate in a team huddle at Esperanza Health Center in North Philadelphia's Hunting Park neighborhood. - Page 10 A worker prepares meat for a display at a Reading Terminal Market butcher. - Page 16 A family gathers outside Los Vargas Mini Market in Hunting Park. - Page 17 A couple browses a selection of plants at a curbside market in Center City. - Page 18 People line up to receive Thanksgiving dinners at the Philabundance Community Kitchen in North Philadelphia. - Page 19 A cyclist passes a Grays Ferry mural dedicated to health care workers. - Page 21 Students from Hunting Park Christian Academy practice basketball skills during a gym class held at Esperanza Health Center in Hunting Park. - Page 22 People walk down a Center City street. - Page 24 A board welcomes students back to after-school programming at Marian Anderson Recreation Center in the Graduate Hospital neighborhood. - Page 25 A gold cross tops the front of St. Paul Roman Catholic Church in South Philadelphia, near the Italian Market. - Page 26 A recreation leader takes students downstairs during after-school care at Marian Anderson Recreation Center in the Graduate Hospital neighborhood. - Page 27 A boy gives another student a helpful push on a swing at Marian Anderson Recreation Center. - Page 28 Pedestrians cross at the intersection of 16th and Market streets in Center City. - Page 31 A smiling young girl sits on a webbed rope swing in Lanier Park in Grays Ferry. - Page 33 Students congregate on the steps of the Philadelphia High School for Creative and Performing Arts on South Broad Street.
+- Cover Diners sit at tables during lunch at Center City's Reading Terminal Market. - Intro Pedestrians walk past businesses along East Allegheny Avenue in Philadelphia's Kensington neighborhood. - Page 2 Center City high-rises and skyscrapers sit behind the Schuylkill River. - Page 3 Row houses line East Hilton Street in Kensington, with the taller Gloria Casarez Elementary School building in the background. - Page 4 As part of a city response to the opioid epidemic, nurses with a mobile medical unit provide wound care in Kensington. - Page 6 A couple strolls through the Italian Market in South Philadelphia. - Page 7 Visitors dine, order, and walk the halls of Reading Terminal Market, one of the country's oldest public markets. - Page 8 Doctors and nurses participate in a team huddle at Esperanza Health Center in North Philadelphia's Hunting Park neighborhood. - Page 10 A worker prepares meat for a display at a Reading Terminal Market butcher. - Page 16 A family gathers outside Los Vargas Mini Market in Hunting Park. - Page 17 A couple browses a selection of plants at a curbside market in Center City. - Page 18 People line up to receive Thanksgiving dinners at the Philabundance Community Kitchen in North Philadelphia. - Page 19 A cyclist passes a Grays Ferry mural dedicated to health care workers. - Page 21 Students from Hunting Park Christian Academy practice basketball skills during a gym class held at Esperanza Health Center in Hunting Park. - Page 22 People walk down a Center City street. - Page 24 A board welcomes students back to after-school programming at Marian Anderson Recreation Center in the Graduate Hospital neighborhood. - Page 25 A gold cross tops the front of St. Paul Roman Catholic Church in South Philadelphia, near the Italian Market. - Page 26 A recreation leader takes students downstairs during after-school care at Marian Anderson Recreation Center in the Graduate Hospital neighborhood. - Page 27 A boy gives another student a helpful push on a swing at Marian Anderson Recreation Center. - Page 28 Pedestrians cross at the intersection of 16th and Market streets in Center City. - Page 31 A family crosses the intersection of 20th and South streets on the way to school in Philadelphia's Graduate Hospital neighborhood.